sdxqw/OreHustle-Challenge/README.md

-# :tools: What is Ore Rush?
+# 🔨 What is Ore Rush?
 The **Ore Rush** event is a thrilling competition designed to spur player engagement and competition by rewarding top performers with valuable prizes.
 Compete in a timed mining frenzy where players aim to gather the most ores while vying for leaderboard supremacy.